yangao07/LAMSA/README.md

                             read region.
 For a specific region of read, LAMSA reserves the top -s skeletons.
 These skeletons are used to generate best and alternative alignment records.
 [10]
-    -R --max-reg   [INT]    Maximum length of remain read region to trigger a bwt-based query.
-Unmapped read region which is longer than -R bp would not be further processed.
+    -R --max-reg   [INT]    Maximum length of remain unmapped read region to trigger a bwt-based query.
+                            Unmapped region that is longer than -R bp would not be further processed.
                             [300]
     -k --bwt-kmer  [INT]    BWT-seed length.
 [19]